sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ### Download Office

 If you have not pre-installed Office to the device, you can append the **Download Office** tile to Start.
-This replaces the **My Office** tile that appears in the the middle of the second row with the classic desktop app download tile, and supports all OEM scenarios including Activation for Office (AFO) and Pre-install PC (PIPC).
+This replaces the **My Office** tile that appears in the middle of the second row with the classic desktop app download tile, and supports all OEM scenarios including Activation for Office (AFO) and Pre-install PC (PIPC).

 To append the **Download Office** tile, add the `<AppendDownloadOfficeTile/>` tag in your `LayoutModification.xml` file.
 For example: